rootsecdev/Azure-Red-Team/Kubernetes/Readme.md

 This is basically the same thing as above with the exception that you are dropping the --server command

 ProTip: If you need to do file transfers to a pod.
 Its very possible you may be in a pod without wget or curl commands.
-Normally I am only transferring kubectl and a poisoned pod of some sort.
+Normally I am only transfer kubectl and a poisoned pod of some sort.
 Pwncat-cs has been an excellent choice not only from an upload standpoint but you will have a nice full tty session to work with as well.

 Github: https://github.com/calebstewart/pwncat